 5. Tune in to one of your local radio stations for regular traffic and weather updates.

 6. Set off a little earlier than you need to if you’re travelling in poor weather to make sure you get to where you’re going on time.

 7. Check you’ve got enough fuel for your journey.
-If you find filling up your vehicle at the garage difficult, we’d suggest you give fuelService a try.
-The fuelService app lets drivers with a disability ask for help fuelling their vehicle, so they know that someone from the petrol station will be on hand to assist them when they pull up at the pump.
+If you find filling up your vehicle at the petrol station difficult, we’d suggest you give fuelService a try.
+The fuelService app lets drivers with a disability ask for help fuelling their vehicle, so you'll know that someone from the petrol station will be on hand to assist you and fill up your vehicle when you pull up at the pump.

 8. Keep a small bag in the boot and fill it with things you’d find useful if you're unlucky enough to breakdown or get stuck in bad weather.
 A torch, bottled water, something to eat, a blanket, warm and waterproof clothing, a hi-vis vest and a first aid kit could all come in handy.

 9. Always keep a can or a bottle of de-icer and an ice scraper in your vehicle, just in-case the weather turns bad while you’re away from home.
 If you struggle to reach your car windscreen and windows an ice scraper with an extendable telescopic arm will make this task simpler.

 10. If the temperature has dropped below zero overnight always de-ice your car before you set off and ensure all windows are fully cleared of frost or snow so your visibility isn’t impaired.
 Never use warm or hot water as this could crack your windscreen.
 You can also clear the mist from your windscreen quicker by turning on your vehicle’s engine and air conditioning system to reduce the moisture in the vehicle, but be careful as car thieves are known to target vehicles that the owners have left running unattended to warm-up.